O'Reilly Automotive Inc (ORLY)'s Winning Formula: Financial Metr

 O'Reilly Automotive Inc (ORLY, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $1,115.16, O'Reilly Automotive Inc has witnessed a daily loss of 0.16%, marked against a three-month change of 17.21%.
+With shares currently priced at $1,128.84, O'Reilly Automotive Inc has witnessed a daily gain of 1.35%, marked against a three-month change of 16.93%.
 A thorough analysis, underlined by the GF Score, suggests that O'Reilly Automotive Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?